IN OR OUT? The Benefits of Software Outsourcing vs. In-House Staffing

 Flexibility and scalability: Adjusting to your changing business needs

 An exciting new trend is co-sourcing to multiple offshore partners, which opens up even more opportunities for speed and flexibility – an approach explored in a recent article for InfoQ.com.
 “I have spoken to several companies that have been outsourcing IT services, product development, or web development for a long time,” writes Swati Sharma, an executive with global web development company Classic Informatics.
-“The majority of them plan to explore the multi-vendor approach, especially for IT outsourcing,”
+“The majority of them plan to explore the multi-vendor approach, especially for IT software outsourcing.”

-Co-sourcing also diversifies your risk, and makes it possible to divide your software development between different teams according to the specialist expertise required, whether it’s in artificial intelligence (AI), cloud computing or robotic process automation (RPA).
+Co-sourcing also diversifies your risk, and makes it possible to divide your software development outsourcing between different teams according to the specialist expertise required, whether it’s in artificial intelligence (AI), cloud computing or robotic process automation (RPA).

 Core competency focus: Freeing up resources to concentrate on strategic skills